German P.

 7 months

-Various Internal Roles
+Various Internal Tasks

 CGI

-• Developed portfolio management for Achmea.
+• Created the portfolio management system for Achmea.

-• Advised Rabobank on portfolio management.
+• Advised Rabobank on creating portfolio management.

-• Trainer in Clarity and Open Workbench.
+• Instructor for Clarity and Open Workbench.

-• Contributed to Lean Six Sigma training and offerings, and to the Lean Six Sigma management game.
+• Contributed to Lean Six Sigma training.

 Sep 2008 - Jan 2009